tanamim/MIN16/README.md

 int  multiply(int a, int b);
 void service(void);
 ```
-Assembler converts into machine language, and the output format is called memory instruction file (mif) format [[Sample](./asm/parser/sample3.mif)].
+Assembler converts assembly code into machine language, and the output format is called memory instruction file (mif) format [[Sample](./asm/parser/sample3.mif)].
 Before running your processor, you will manually load the mif file into the memory in FPGA board using a software tool provided by FPGA vender.
 For the development of MIN16, [Quartus II Web Edition](http://dl.altera.com/13.0sp1/?edition=web) (free version) is used.

 ## Emulator
 If your assembly program and VHDL code both have bugs, it is difficult to debug.
 Therefore, Emulator is a tool to make sure the assembly program is working as expected.